ireapps/NICAR26-Intro-to-R/README.md

 ### Link to this repository:  [bit.ly/nicar26-R](https://bit.ly/nicar26-R)
 To download this repository when you get home, go to the green `<> Code` button on the main page and choose the `Download ZIP` option.
 Or, if you use GitHub, clone the repo to your computer.

+You'll need these libraries (if you haven't already installed them):
+`install.packages(c("tidyverse","janitor","readxl","googlesheets4"))`

 ### Class Requirements
 - This material will make sense if you have a good understanding of the basics of data analysis: sorting, filtering and grouping, whether in spreadsheets or in a database manager program.